inputsh/awesome-linux/README.md

 ## X Windows Managers

 * [9wm](http://unauthorised.org/dhog/9wm.html) - 9wm is an X window manager which attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
-* [awesome](http://awesome.naquadah.org/) - awesome is a highly configurable, next generation framework window manager for X. It is very fast, extensible and licensed under the GNU GPLv2 license.
+* [awesome](https://awesomewm.org/) - awesome is a highly configurable, next generation framework window manager for X. It is very fast, extensible and licensed under the GNU GPLv2 license.
 * [Blackbox](http://blackboxwm.sourceforge.net/) - Blackbox is the fast, lightweight window manager for the X Window System you have been looking for, without all those annoying library dependencies.
 Blackbox is built with C++ and contains completely original code (even though the graphics implementation is similar to that of WindowMaker).
 * [bspwm](https://github.com/baskerville/bspwm) - bspwm is a tiling window manager that represents windows as the leaves of a full binary tree.
 * [Compiz](https://launchpad.net/compiz) - OpenGL compositing window manager.
-It has a plug-in system to be changed at runtime
+It has a plug-in system to be changed at runtime.
 * [dwm](http://dwm.suckless.org/) - dwm is a dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
 All of the layouts can be applied dynamically, optimising the environment for the application in use and the task performed.
-* [Enlightenment](http://www.enlightenment.org/) - Enlightenment is not just a window manager for Linux/X11 and others, but also a whole suite of libraries to help you create beautiful user interfaces with much less work than doing it the old fashioned way and fighting with traditional toolkits, not to mention a traditional window manager
+* [Enlightenment](http://www.enlightenment.org/) - Enlightenment is not just a window manager for Linux/X11 and others, but also a whole suite of libraries to help you create beautiful user interfaces with much less work than doing it the old fashioned way and fighting with traditional toolkits, not to mention a traditional window manager.
 * [Fluxbox](http://www.fluxbox.org/) - Fluxbox is a windowmanager for X that was based on the Blackbox 0.61.1 code.
 It is very light on resources and easy to handle but yet full of features to make an easy, and extremely fast, desktop experience.
 It is built using C++ and licensed under the MIT-License.
-* [FVWM](http://fvwm.org/) - FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system
+* [FVWM](http://fvwm.org/) - FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system.
 * [i3](http://i3wm.org/) - i3 is a tiling window manager, completely written from scratch.
 The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license. i3 is primarily targeted at advanced users and developers.
 * [IceWM](http://www.icewm.org/) - IceWM is a window manager for the X Window System (freedesktop, XFree86).
 The goal of IceWM is speed, simplicity, and not getting in the user's way.
 * [JWM](http://www.joewing.net/projects/jwm/) - JWM is a light-weight window manager for the X11 Window System.
 JWM is written in C and uses only Xlib at a minimum.
 Because of its small footprint, JWM makes a good window manager for older computers and less powerful systems, such as the Raspberry Pi, though it is perfectly capable of running on modern systems.